 The swim takes place in the private lake on Holkham Estate against the backdrop of the impressive Holkham Hall, in waved starting groups.
 A single looped course is followed by just a short run to transition.

 Once out of the water, the undulating, one lap bike course will take you on an unforgettable journey through some of the most beautiful countryside and coastal roads North Norfolk has to offer.

-Once you have paid your initial deposit, your instalments will be taken automatically, using the card details you gave when you originally entered.
-If your card expires or becomes invalid and the payment cannot be taken you will be sent an email by Active to let you know.
-You will then need to log in to your Active account at https://myevents.active.com/ and if you click on Billing Management you will be able to add your new card details and make the payment.
+Once you have paid your initial deposit, your instalments will be taken automatically using the card details you gave when you originally entered.
+If your card expires or becomes invalid and the payment cannot be taken, you will be sent an email by Active to let you know.
+Please then log into your Active account at https://myevents.active.com/ and click on Billing Management to update your card details and make the payment.

 From here follow the signage to campsite check in.

 The entrance to the event car park is via The North Gate at this what3words Address: ///foresight.sulked.observe

 From here follow the signage and direction of the Parking Stewards.

 Download what3words for iPhone users and Android users

 Yes, we build a bespoke camp site at the venue.
 There will be pitches suitable for tents and motorhomes and you can also book an electric hook up if you need it.
 There is a maximum of 6 people per pitch with 2 people included in the pitch fee.
 Well behaved dogs are welcome but must be kept on a lead at all times.